-The Municipal Freedom of Information & Protection of Privacy Act establishes a process for the public to gain access to records in the care and control of the City Clerk.
-The Corporate Support Services Department is the coordinator of the process for access of municipal records for the City of St. Catharines.
+The Municipal Freedom of Information & Protection of Privacy Act establishes a process for the public to gain access to records in the care and control of the City.
+Legal and Clerks Services is the coordinator of the process for access of municipal records.

 The Municipal Freedom of Information & Protection of Privacy Act allows individuals the right to appeal any decision made by the City relating to access of records or personal information.
 Appeals are filed with the Information and Privacy Commissioner (IPC) of Ontario who is an officer of the Ontario legislature and is independent of the government or any institution.